Mike Martz: Chicago Bears

 On February 1, 2010, Martz was hired by the Chicago Bears as their offensive coordinator.
 During his first year in Chicago, the Bears offense was 28th in passing and 22nd in rushing despite having no significant injuries as the Bears made the playoffs and fell seven points short of the Super Bowl.

 Martz was known for aggressive play-calling, and the calls for a pass-happy offense led to quarterback Jay Cutler getting repeatedly sacked.
-The issue caused Cutler to yell profanities at Martz on-air in a game against the Minnesota Vikings in 2011.
-However, offensive statistics revealed that the Bears were ninth in the NFL in rushing and ninth in rushing attempts and 27th in the NFL in passing attempts for close to a 50–50% balance on offense.
+The issue caused Cutler to curse at Martz on-air in a game against the Minnesota Vikings in 2011.
+Ironically, offensive statistics revealed the Bears had a more balanced offense that leaned toward the run as they were ranked ninth in the NFL in rushing, ninth in rushing attempts, and 27th in passing attempts.

 On January 3, 2012, Martz resigned his position with the Bears.
-He reportedly resigned over philosophical differences with Bears head coach Lovie Smith.
-Martz's final year was marked by a 7–3 start until season-ending injuries to quarterback Jay Cutler and running back Matt Forte.
-On January 16, 2012, Martz announced his retirement from coaching.
+He reportedly departed over philosophical differences with Bears head coach Lovie Smith.
+Martz's final year was marked by a 7–3 start until season-ending injuries to quarterback Cutler and running back Matt Forte.
+On January 16, he announced his retirement from coaching.

-Martz eventually became an analyst for Fox Sports and after that one season, 2012, he retired from coaching football for the time being.
+Martz eventually became an analyst for Fox Sports.
 He interviewed for the Cleveland Browns' offensive coordinator position after the 2014 season, but did not get the job.

-Since 2015, Martz has served as the head coach of the National Team for the NFLPA Collegiate Bowl, which features some of the nation's top draft-eligible players.
-Martz's team has won in each of his four appearances as head coach.
+From 2015 to 2018, Martz served as the head coach of the National Team for the NFLPA Collegiate Bowl, which features some of the nation's top draft-eligible players.
+Martz's team won in each of his four appearances as head coach.